tildearrow/furnace/doc/1-intro/faq.md

 ### how can I use an SF2 soundfont?

 one way is to use [OpenMPT](https://openmpt.org/) to open the SF2 file, and save WAV files from there.
+[Polyphone](https://www.polyphone.io/) is another way.

 ### how do I import instruments from this SNES game?